Sparse Linear Ensemble Systems and Structural Controllability: Analysis and Proofs of Main Results

-\begin{proof} The lower block triangular structure of $A$ follows from~\eqref{eq:monotoneinc} and~\eqref{eq:vertexset}.
+\begin{proof} The lower block triangular structure of $A$ follows from~\eqref{eq:monotoneinc} and~\eqref{eq:nodeset}.
 Specifically, if $w_j w_i$ is an edge, then $\dep(w_i) > \dep(w_j)$.
-Thus, the increasing sequence~\eqref{eq:monotoneinc} implies that $j < i$ and, hence, the corresponding $A_{ij}$ is below the digonal.
-The second item of the lemma directly follows from the fact that every $K_i$ is a cycle.
-The third item follows from the fact that $S$ is an arborescence and $[w_iw_j]$ is a singleton for every edge $w_iw_j$ of $S$. \end{proof}
+Thus, the increasing sequence~\eqref{eq:monotoneinc} implies that $j < i$ and, hence, the corresponding $A_{ij}$ is below the diagonal.
+The second item of the lemma follows from the fact that every $K_i$ is a cycle and the way of labeling the nodes in $K_i$ as given in~\eqref{eq:edgeset}.
+The third item follows from the fact that the skeleton graph $S$ is an arborescence and $[w_iw_j]$ is a singleton for every edge $w_iw_j$ of $S$. \end{proof}

-In the sequel, we will assume the structure of $A$ given in Lemma~\ref{lem:matrixform}.
-The first two items will be particularly relevant to us.